Skip to Main Content

 International Law: Cases and Materials (8th ed.
 2025) by Lori F. Damrosch, Sean D. Murphy & Julian Arato

-Casebook.
 Includes: Ch.
-1: Nature of International Law, Ch.
-2.: Sources: Customary International Law, Ch.
-3. Law of Treaties, Ch.
+1: Nature of International Law Ch.
+2.: Sources: Customary International Law + Ch.
+3. Law of Treaties + Ch.
 4: General Principles of Law and Subsidiary Sources + Ch.
-5: Other Sources of International Law.
+5: Other Sources of International Law..

 1 print copy (call #: KZ1242.5 .I578 2025) is on Reserve.

-Because a BLS faculty member adopted this casebook (published by West Academic) in summer 2025: A BLS student was able to either sign in w/ a BLS email to an existing account or to create an account from the sign in page at eproducts.westacademic.com for free, temporary access (May 20, 2025 - June 3, 2025) to International Law: Cases and Materials (8th ed.
-2025)Also, West Academic provides a "discount window" (May 20, 2025 - July 30, 2025) for BLS students to purchase a discounted version of this casebook.
+If a BLS faculty member adopts this casebook (published by West Academic) in fall 2025: A BLS student will be able to either sign in w/ a BLS email to an existing account or to create an account from the sign in page at eproducts.westacademic.com for free, temporary access (=1 week before semester begins + 1st two weeks of semester) to International Law: Cases and Materials (8th ed.
+2025)Also, West Academic will provide a "discount window" for BLS students to purchase a discounted version of this casebook.
 Students who experience any issues or have specific questions can contact accountmanager@westacademic.com.

-Nutshell/study aid.
 Includes: Ch.
-1: Application and Relevance of International Law + Ch.
-2: Sources of International Law
+1: Introduction + Ch.
+2: International Organizations and International Law + Ch.
+3: Sources of International Law Ch.
+4: States and Governments in the International Order.

 When Was This Guide Last Updated?